0Archivist0/0Archivist0/README.md

 # My name is Kris Tomplait
-## and I am an owner of a small business called "Archivists Endeavors."
+### I am an owner of a small business called "Archivists Endeavors."

-(You can find more information about the business at https://github.com/Archivists-Endeavors.)
+#### (You can find more information about the business at https://github.com/Archivists-Endeavors.)

 ## Currently
 I am a student at Ivy Tech Community College, pursuing an Associate of Science degree in Cyber-Security & Information Assurance.
 I am deeply fascinated by technology and have a strong passion for learning.
 While my academic focus is on cyber-security, I am also enthusiastic about computer science as a whole.